440 Huntington Avenue

-- Machine Learning: subset selection and summarization, high-dimensional multi-manifold data, matrix completion, nonlinear dynamic models, deep neural networks
+- Machine learning, with a focus in subset selection, zero and few shot learning, manifold clustering, high-rank matrix completion, nonlinear dynamical models, and deep neural networks

-- Computer Vision: procedure learning, video summarization, large-scale object recognition, motion and activity segmentation, active learning for visual data
+- Computer vision, with a focus in procedure learning, video summarization, large-scale multi-label recognition, motion and activity segmentation, and active learning for visual data

-- Optimization: sparse and low-rank recovery algorithms, structured submodular optimization, convex and non-convex optimization
+- Optimization, with a focus in sparse and low-rank recovery, structured submodular maximization, and convex and non-convex optimization

 - PhD in Electrical and Computer Engineering, Johns Hopkins University

 - MS in Applied Mathematics and Statistics, Johns Hopkins University

 - MS in Electrical Engineering, Sharif University of Technology, Iran

 Ehsan Elhamifar is an assistant professor in the Khoury College of Computer Sciences and director of the Mathematical, Computational and Applied Data Science Lab at Northeastern University.
 He is affiliated with Northeastern’s electrical and computer engineering department.
 Elhamifar is a recipient of the DARPA Young Faculty Award and the NSF CISE Career Research Initiation Initiative Award.
 Previously, he was a postdoctoral scholar in the electrical engineering and computer science department at University of California, Berkeley.